Towards Ultrahigh Dimensional Feature Selection for Big Data: Efficient Subproblem Optimization

-\begin{remark} For the Moreau Projection in Algorithm \ref{alg:SG}, a sorting with $O(T)$ is needed.
-In our problem settings, $T$ is usually very small.
-Hence the Moreau Projection can be calculated very efficiently, which will be particularly important when $p$ or $m$ is hugely large.
-In addition, $S_{\tau}(\bg_t)$ either equals to $\0$ or parallels $\bg_t$, which will be very useful for accelerating the convergence speed by using a caching technique. \end{remark}
+\begin{remark} For the Moreau Projection in Algorithm~\ref{alg:SG}, a sorting with $O(t)$ is needed.
+In our problem setting, in general, $t$ is not very large.
+Accordingly, the Moreau Projection can be efficiently calculated. \end{remark}